GeoffWilliams/puppet-decorator/README.md

 * [Kitchen-Puppet](https://github.com/neillturner/kitchen-puppet)
 * [Bats](https://github.com/sstephenson/bats)

-Tests currently use VirtualBox and Vagrant so you will need those setup on the machine you are testing from.
+Tests currently use Docker so you will need this setup on the machine you are testing from.

 DO NOT RUN TESTS FROM A PUPPET MASTER!